 Toshiba’s Portégé X20W ships with the company’s Wacom Active Pen.
 Pricing starts at $999.

 Toshiba’s single detachable PC is super-thin in tablet mode, measuring just 0.35 inches thick.
 With the included keyboard dock attached, the overall device measures 0.87 inches thick and weighs 3.33 pounds.
-It’s based on a 13.3-inch screen with a 1,920 x 1,080 resolution and 10-point touch input.
+It has a 13.3-inch screen with a 1,920 x 1,080 resolution and 10-point touch input.

 The tablet portion provides two USB-C ports (5Gbps) and a 3.5mm audio combo jack.
 The keyboard dock expands that connectivity with two Thunderbolt 3 ports (40Gbps), two USB-A ports (5Gbps), HDMI and VGA output, and wired networking.

-This budget version of Toshiba’s Z50 laptop isn’t quite as feature-rich but retains the same thickness and weight.
-The specifications show the 15.6-inch screen remains locked to a single 1,366 x 768 resolution.
-There are only three processor options as well, ranging from the Core i3-7100U to the Core i5-8250U.
+This Tecra C50 budget laptop isn’t quite as feature-rich.
+Specifications show the 15.6-inch screen remains locked to a 1,366 x 768 resolution.
+There are only four processor options as well, ranging from the Core Celeron-3865U to the Core i5-8250U.

-Two memory slots support up to 32GB while storage is limited to a single hard drive with a 500GB or 1TB capacity.
-The DVD burner remains intact while the port complement takes a slight revision: Two recent USB-A ports (5Gbps), two older USB-A ports (480Mbps), an SD card slot, HDMI and VGA outputs, an Ethernet jack, and a 3.5mm audio combo jack.
+Two memory slots support up to 16GB of RAM, while storage is limited to hard drives with a 500GB to 1TB capacity, or an SSD ranging from 128GB to 256GB.
+This one has a DVD burner, two recent USB-A ports (5Gbps), two older USB 3.0 ports, 2 USB 2.0 ports, an SD card slot, and an HDMI output.
 You’ll also find Wireless AC and Bluetooth 4.2 connectivity, an HD webcam, and a 45Wh battery.

 That’s all we have for Toshiba’s laptop portfolio in North America.
-The list was short, we know, but if we missed a laptop that belongs on this list, let us know in the comments!
-For more lists, check out these roundups:
+The list was short, but it is filled with goodies For more lists, check out these roundups: